Symbian9/qmapshack-doc-wiki/AxMaintainAutoPages.md

 [TOC]
 - - -

 _Attention: This page contains examples for formatting links.
 The anchors of these links don't exist.
-The links therefore are classified as "__Broken__" by the script `LinkCheck.sh`!_
+To avoid that these links cause problems with the scripts `LinkCheck.sh` and `HtmlMake.py` a point is added in the middle of some file names and 3 points are added at the end of a reference!_

 # Recommendations for editing QMS Wiki pages